John C. Dancy: Later career

-With the support of Booker T. Washington, he was appointed collector of customs at Wilmington, North Carolina, in 1897, serving the position under presidents Harrison and McKinley.
+With the support of Booker T. Washington, he was appointed collector of customs at Wilmington, North Carolina, in 1893 and 1897, serving the position under presidents Harrison and McKinley.
+From 1893 to 1897, under Democratic president Grover Cleveland, Dancy was replaced as customs director by William Rand Kenan Sr., a white Democrat and later a leader in the Wilmington massacre.
+Dancy would again take over as customs director when Republican William McKinley became president in 1897.
 That year, he was also involved in the founding of Coleman Manufacturing Company, the first cotton mill in the United States owned and operated by African Americans In 1898, Dancy was a part of the founding of the National Afro-American Council, formed after the collapse of the National Afro-American League.
 T. Thomas Fortune was initially elected president, but he declined the position and Alexander Walters was selected.
 Dancy was elected vice-president, Ida B. Wells secretary, and John W. Thompson treasurer.
 Washington was also a primary player in the group.
 Tensions rose in Wilmington during this period, and Dancy's position on an organization in opposition to legislation which prevented interracial marriages increased the tension.
 Tension came to a head in November with the Wilmington massacre of 1898, during which thousands of the city's African Americans were attacked, and Dancy was forced to flee the city.
-Dancy then was appointed to the position of recorder of deeds from 1901 to 1910.
+Although Democratic newspapers had loudly complained about a black man being the port collector, Dancy is not known to have actually been on the Democrat's banishment list, likely due to concern that exiling a federal official would encourage president McKinley to stop the insurrection.
+Dancy's family nevertheless fled the violence and joined Dancy in Tarboro, where he had been at the time of the riot.
+Dancy became controversial among black people in the days following the insurrection due to urging black people to be "quiet, orderly (and) submissive to authority."
+Dancy was one of the few black officials who was allowed to return to his post after the riot, and he returned to Wilmington and served as the city's port collector until 1901.
+Dancy then moved to Washington DC and was appointed to the position of recorder of deeds from 1901 to 1910.
 His home in Washington became a center of Southern black society in the nation's capital.